Skip to main content

 Biography

 I am the Director of Undergraduate Teaching and Learning for the School of Creative Arts, Visiting Student Co-ordinator for the Department of Drama, and the School Champion for the Trinity Inclusive Curriculum Project.
-I am also the co-director of the MPhil in Theatre and Performance, and have previously co-chaired the Trinity Staff LGBTQ Network.
+I am also the Director of the MPhil in Theatre and Performance, and have previously co-chaired the Trinity Staff LGBTQ Network.
 My responsibilities outside Trinity include being a Trustee of the British Shakespeare Association and being a peer reviewer for a number of leading journals and publishers.
 From time to time I write reviews for the Times Literary Supplement and contribute to podcasts such as Not Just The Tudors and That Shakespeare Life.
 I have also contributed programme notes for productions at Shakespeare''s Globe, and written numerous pieces for the Globe magazine.
-I am also on the Advisory Board for Hedgepig Theatre''s 'Expand The Canon' project.
+I have been a member of the Advisory Board for Hedgepig Theatre''s 'Expand The Canon' project, and contributed my services as a mentor for the Early Modern Scholars of Colour Network (EMSOC).

-My research is on early modern drama, specialising in theatre history and dramatic afterlives, with particular interests in gender, embodiment, and accessibility.
-Work of mine has been published in Early Modern Literary Studies, The Palgrave Handbook of Shakespeare's Queens, How and Why We Teach Shakespeare, Playfulness in Shakespearean Adaptations, and The Palgrave Handbook of Theatre and Migration.
+In terms of my research, I work in, among, and between the fields of Performance Studies, Shakespeare and Early Modern Studies, and theatrical and cultural histories.
+I have particular interests in gender, embodiment, and accessibility.
 My first monograph, published in 2020 with Arden Bloomsbury, is entitled Shakespeare's Body Language: Shaming Gestures and Gender Politics on the Renaissance Stage.
 This book explores gestures such as spitting, thumb-biting, hand-washing, and stillness as a way of interrogating gender norms in the age of Shakespeare, and considers non-verbal communication both as reactionary outbursts of conservatism as well as acts of resistance.
+Work of mine has also been published in Early Modern Literary Studies, The Palgrave Handbook of Shakespeare's Queens, How and Why We Teach Shakespeare, Playfulness in Shakespearean Adaptations, and The Palgrave Handbook of Theatre and Migration.

 Publications and Further Research Outputs